You can achieve anything with the correct mindset. Take control and make your life your own!

 An Unexpected Jolt

-The last thing I remember was a severe knock to my head; I thought maybe a meteorite had fallen from the sky.
-Apparently, it was nothing quite as dramatic.
-I was on playground duty at school, and a basketball had been kicked over a classroom roof.
-Unfortunately for me, I unexpectedly gave it a header.
+I was on playground duty, watching the passing minutes slowly tick by.
+Why do they last so long when you are watching them but can whiz crazily by when you’re not?
+Anyway, the last thing I remember was a severe knock to my head; I thought maybe a meteorite had fallen from the sky.
+However, the meteorite was nothing more than a basketball that had been kicked over a classroom roof.

-Not surprisingly, I had an impressive concussion!
-Severe headaches and waves of vertigo plagued me for a few months, meaning life had to drastically slow down.
-It slowed down enough, to give me time to think.
+The result was an impressive concussion.
+Severe headaches and waves of vertigo played with me for months.
+Life had to drastically slow down.
+Another side effect was that I had time to think.
 Time to reflect on how I was living my life.
-I worked full-time as a teacher, had three teenage boys, a house and garden to look after.
+I worked full-time as a teacher, had three teenage boys, a house and a garden to look after.
 I had no time to exercise and I didn’t have time for me, and like many other mums I know, I rarely even had time to think.

 Stuck in a Rut